settrans/settrans.github.io/our-services/index.md

 - Diskon progresif untuk pekerjaan yang lebih dari 5.000 kata {: class="content-id lang-hide normal" style="text-align: justify;"}

+- Wide range of specialized text translation services.
+[Ask us][ask-us] if your text is covered.
 - Great quality translation
 - Using translation memory tools to produce consistent translation and to execute the job more rapidly